 For support and maintenance revenue, we developed a precise expectation of revenues for the year and investigated any variances outside of expectations.
-We obtained corroborating evidence for management explanations.
+We obtained corroborating evidence for management explanations and tested a sample of the support and maintenance revenues to underlying contracts.

-The Group's accounting policy on revenue recognition is shown in the Principal Accounting Policies and related disclosures are included in notes 1 and 3.
+The Group's accounting policy on revenue recognition is shown in the Principal Accounting Policies and related disclosures are included in notes 1 and 2 to the financial statements.